Markets

 0.8 pp

-China is a country in Asia with 1,408.3 million inhabitants in 2024 and was the world's 2nd largest economy.
+China is an Asian country with a population of 1,408.3 million in 2024 and was the world’s second-largest economy.

 Team